vegaprotocol/vega.xyz/content/connect/_index.md

 +++
 title = "Connect"
-description = "Does Vega have newslette?
+description = "Does Vega have a newsletter?
 Where is Vega's blog?
 Is there a Vega forum?" keywords = ["newsletter", "blog", "community", "forum", "messageboard", "social"]
 +++
 # Newsletter